magpylib/magpylib/docs/_pages/0_fundamentals.md

 In magpylib all inputs and outputs are made in the physical units of **Millimeter** for lengths, **Degree** for angles and **Millitesla** for magnetization, magnetic moment and magnetic field and **Ampere** for currents.

-The library is constructed so that any scalar input can be `int`, `float` or `np.float` type and any vector/matrix input can be given either in the form of a `list`, as a `tuple` or as a `numpy.array`.
+The library is constructed so that any scalar input can be `int`, `float` or `numpy.float` type and any vector/matrix input can be given either in the form of a `list`, as a `tuple` or as a `numpy.array`.

 The library output and all object variables are either of `np.float64` or `numpy.array64` type.